pspachos/RSSI-Smartwatch/README.md

 # Paper
 Refer to the following paper for more information.

-P. C. Ng, P. Spachos, S. Gregory and K. N. Plataniotis, "Epidemic Exposure Notification with Smartwatch: A Proximity-Based Privacy-Preserving Approach," in IEEE Internet of Things Journal, vol. x, no. x, pp. xx-xx, 2020 (submitted).
+P. C. Ng, P. Spachos, S. Gregory and K. N. Plataniotis, "Epidemic Exposure Notification with Smartwatch: A Proximity-Based Privacy-Preserving Approach," in IEEE Access, vol. x, no. x, pp. xx-xx, 2021 (submitted).

 Preprint: https://arxiv.org/abs/2007.04399